ceesparis/witt_search_engine/search_engine/documentation/review.md

 **Point 2: use more comments to describe what is happening in your code**

 Niels pointed out that my code has very few comments, and the ones that do exist contain only very sparse descriptions of what is going on.
+It would be better have more thorough comments to guide anyone reading the code through what is going on.

 **Point 3: ridding the code of repetition**

 At various places, my code is repetitive.
 For example, I set the states in a similar manner after each type of search (normal, disjunctive, or conjunctive).
 Also, when using strict search, I repeat code that is almost identical to a regular search.
 I could make this part of the searchDatabase function into a different function, which maybe takes an optional argument for strict search.
+By doing this, I would make the code less verbose and more readable.
+Another obvious and unneccesary repetition is the construction of the regular expression.

 **Point 4: import alphabetically**